 ⏲️Make Ahead Instructions

-For freezing unbaked rolls, once frozen solid, you can place them into an airtight container for up to 3 months.
-Thaw overnight in the fridge or for several hours in a pan on the counter until doubled.
-Bake as directed.
+- Freezing Instructions: For longer storage, freeze the unbaked rolls once they're shaped.
+Once frozen solid, transfer them to an airtight container for up to 3 months.
+To bake, thaw overnight in the fridge or at room temperature for several hours, then bake as directed.

 Yes, you can make these cinnamon rolls all the way up to the second rise, and instead, cover them with plastic wrap and store them in the fridge for up to 8 hours.
 Let sit on the counter for 30 minutes as the oven preheats and then bake as directed.